-An App And A Website That Save Me Money On Organic And Whole Foods
+An App That Saves Me Money On Organic And Whole Foods

 If you click the rebates tab inside the Makenna app, you will find a list of rebates available on natural and organic products–from organic produce to bone broth and more.
 What rebates are available changes often so make sure to check it on shopping day to see what rebates you can claim.
 There are a few more ways to save money in the app, but that is the area I use.